charlespeters/ARWHD/_posts/2014-09-25-making-atom-home.md

 date:   2014-09-25 14:03:43
 categories: Development
 ---
 Most of the time I spend working on stuff is in Atom Editor from Github, it's by far my favorite text editor.
-It's amazingly customizable, flexible and I thought I would share how I've customize it and use it on a daily basis.
+It's amazingly customizable, flexible and I thought I would share how I customize it and use it on a daily basis.

 ### Why?
 Atom is under constant active development, it's free, open source, all you have to do to get a question answered is file an issue on Github and someone gets back to you really quickly.